Creating Attractive Products and Services

 To continue creating Attractive Qualities Sekisui Chemical Group strives to improve the CS sensitivity of individual employees and to build an organizational culture focused on CS.

 Study Groups for CS Culture began as a measure to improve awareness of CS when we realized there was not enough communication across organizational borders in the Employee CS & Quality Assessments that were conducted in fiscal 2012.
-Employees steer their own study groups about how best to improve CS culture and have nicknamed the groups Wakuwaku Chaya.
+Formed so that employees themselves could drive improvements in CS culture, the Study Groups were initially referred to as Wakuwaku Chaya Study Groups.

-Moderated by the managers in charge of CS & Quality, study groups were started at factories and sales offices in fiscal 2013.
-In addition, in that year’s educational program for newly appointed managers, participants were encouraged to declare their own actions through dialogue with others on the program.
+Study groups were launched in fiscal 2013.
 Since fiscal 2014, an organization has been in place to set up and maintain a facilitator within the organization, and activities have continued in each department within the Group up to the present day.

-For CS & Quality Seminars we invite people from a variety of fields outside the Company to give lectures with the intention of improving awareness of CS & Quality.
+For CS & Quality Seminars we invite experts from a variety of fields outside the Company to give lectures with the intention of improving awareness of CS & Quality.
 Held several times a year, the lectures are split into Attractive Qualities themes about creating attractive quality and Basic Qualities themes to strengthen core quality.
-A total of 53 seminars have been held from the first event in 2001 through to the end of fiscal 2018.
+A total of 56 seminars have been held from the first event in 2001 through to the end of fiscal 2019.

 Telephone Service Training